ahmetb/coffeelog/README.md

 experiences.

-It is intended to be a demo application which is written to demonstrate and test new DevOps technologies and features of Google Cloud Platform.
+It is intended to be a demo application which is written to demonstrate and test new DevOps technologies and features of Google Cloud Platform. **You can deploy this application yourself and play with it.**

 It uses:

 - Go programming language
 - gRPC